How Wall Street Pros Use Stop and Reverse Indicator in Market Trending

 As with all indicators, there are several things that you need to know.

 First, you can use the Parabolic SAR to know where to place the stop loss.
-Second, while the Parabolic SAR can be used by itself, it is always recommended that you use it in combination with other indicators and tools like the Fibonacci Retracement.
+Second, while this indicator can be used by itself, it is always recommended that you use it in combination with other tools like the Fibonacci Retracement.

 You can find this Trend Indicator in our Ppro8